 Dr Christopher Haworth, Cheney Early Career Research Fellow

-Christopher Haworth is a Cheney Early Career Research Fellow based in the Leeds Humanities Research Institute.
-His research seeks to understand how uses of the internet transform the aesthetic, communicative, and social forms of digital art musics in the 21st century.
-Part of this work will pursue the application and development of new digital ethnography methods to visualise and analyse the online manifestations of particular scenes and genres.
-He will be investigating ways to bring the quantitative findings of his research into productive alignment with more traditional methods of humanistic scholarship, focusing in particular on the adaption and extension of genre theory to digital art musics.
+Christopher's research sought to understand how uses of the internet transform the aesthetic, communicative, and social forms of digital art musics in the 21st century.
+Part of this work was to pursue the application and development of new digital ethnography methods to visualise and analyse the online manifestations of particular scenes and genres.
+He investigated ways to bring the quantitative findings of his research into productive alignment with more traditional methods of humanistic scholarship, focusing in particular on the adaption and extension of genre theory to digital art musics.

 Catherine Oakley, Research Assistant

 Catherine is a cultural historian and Research Assistant on the Wellcome Trust Seed Award project Pasts, Presents and Futures of Medical Regeneration, based at the Centre for the History and Philosophy of Science.
 She is also in the latter stages of a PhD at the University of York, where she is the Humanities Research Centre Doctoral Fellow in English Literature (2015-2016).

 Her interdisciplinary PhD, funded by the AHRC, draws on the history of science and technology, history of medicine, literary studies and early cinema studies in exploring medical, cultural, social and economic discourses of energy and rejuvenation in relation to the human body in the late nineteenth and early twentieth centuries.